sotrh/learn-wgpu/docs/beginner/tutorial5-textures/README.md

 render_pass.draw_indexed(0..self.num_indices, 0, 0..1);
 ```

-The order of these statements is important.
-The pipeline needs to be set first, then the bind groups, vertex buffers, and index buffer, finally the draw call.
-If you don't do this, you'll likely get a crash.

 ## PipelineLayout

 Remember the `PipelineLayout` we created back in [the pipeline section](/beginner/tutorial3-pipeline#how-do-we-use-the-shaders)?
 This is finally the time when we get to actually use it.
 The `PipelineLayout` contains a list of `BindGroupLayout`s that the pipeline can use.
 Modify `render_pipeline_layout` to use our `texture_bind_group_layout`.